SLACube/slacube-daq-tutorial/README.md

 [![asciicast](https://asciinema.org/a/6m5cbNaC6VlcNEhaXdOKunzyK.svg)](https://asciinema.org/a/6m5cbNaC6VlcNEhaXdOKunzyK)

 Note:
 - Keep an eye on the message rate.
-Ideally it should be arrond 1-10 kHz.
+Ideally it should be around 1-10 kHz.
 - If the rate is too high, plot the channel rate.
-Mask the problemtic channel, if there is any.
+Mask the problematic channel, if there is any.
 - Sometimes it is useful to increase the global threshold by a few (<3) DACs.
   See [Threshold Adjustment](#threshold-adjustment).